WatsonMulkey/WatsonMulkey.github.io/_posts/2017-10-03-Book-Notes:-The-Power-of-a-Positive-No-by-William-ury.md

 ##### "Plan B is not so much power over the other as it is power to meet your own interests.
 That is what makes it positive power."

+I've heard from folks that the trick to successfully navigating a deal (the specific context was in regard to buying a car) is being willing to walk away. </>

+• Around page 98 he talks about taking away the other parties stick, should they present a stick (metaphorically) as a part of their attempt to be negotiated with.
+If you can anticipate and remove or nullify their stick, you remove their ability to use it as leverage over you.

+##### "Never take a person's dignity: it is worth everything to them, and nothing to you." - Frank Barron pg.
+75

+##### "Respect for the other flows directly from respect for self.
+You give respect to the other not so much because of who they are but because of who you are.
+Respect is an expression of yourself and your values." pg.
+81

+Well damn. </>